dawngraham/timebanks/process_log.md

 ## <a name="steps"></a>Next Steps
 ### Ideas for Future Developments
+- Collect updated Facebook/Twitter data and create new features based on daily/new members or posts within given time period.
+(Added 3/3/19)
 - Add dummy to indicate if mission statement uses mutual aid language.
 (Added 2/13/19)
 - Set up the daily scraper to run automatically via AWS.
 (Added 2/11/19)
 - Get count of modules displayed on timebank main page.
 (Added 2/11/19)